nexendrie/translation/docs/index.md

 Default loaders
 ---------------

 This library contains loaders which are able to load texts from files of many formats: ini, json, neon, php and yaml.
 You just have to tell where it should look for the files.
-It is also possible to use compliled (to php) messages catalogues.
+It is also possible to use compiled (to php) messages catalogues.
 They contains all texts for the language in one file.
 Be aware that some loaders may require additional packages/PHP extensions to be installed.
 Consult composer.json for more details.

+Names of files have to follow certain pattern.
+In general, it is domain.language.format, for messages catalogues it is catalogue.language.php.

 Default locale resolvers
 -----------------